Turn Your Side Hustle into a Booming Startup

-As more Americans turn to side hustles for income, they realize there may be more potential in their pet project were it to blossom into a profitable business.
+As more Americans turn to side hustles for income, they realize there may be more potential in their pet project were it to blossom into a profitable business with a wealthy Business savings account.
 But turning that side hustle into a booming startup is no easy feat, especially when you start as a one-man show.
 As a result, new entrepreneurs may find themselves asking:

 - How do I gain brand recognition, and quickly, to grow the business?

 - What steps do I take to scale up without compromising the authenticity and value of my product or service?